DataTools4Heart/DP-Clinical-ICL/README.md

    - MIMIC-IV Clinical Database: https://physionet.org/content/mimiciv/2.2/
    - MIMIC-IV Notes: https://www.physionet.org/content/mimic-iv-note/2.2/

-2. After getting access, download the necessary files:
-   - From MIMIC-IV Clinical: `diagnoses_icd.csv`, `procedures_icd.csv`
-   - From MIMIC-IV Notes: `discharge.csv`

-3. Navigate to the data directory:
+2. Navigate to the data directory:
 ```bash
 cd data
 ```

-> **Note**: The download process requires approximately 10GB of disk space and may take a considerable amount of time depending on your internet connection.
+3. > **Note**: The download process requires approximately 10GB of disk space and may take a considerable amount of time depending on your internet connection.
 It's recommended to use `tmux` to prevent the download from being interrupted if your connection drops:
 > ```bash
 > # Install tmux if not already installed
 > sudo apt-get install tmux